Saroj-kr-tharu/WiPassPy/README.md

 # 📶📡💻 Wifi Password
-#### Welcome to Wifi Password Getter Project, Console Based Application Develop in Python.
+#### Welcome to WiPassPy Project, Console Based Application Develop in Python To Exact Password For Saved Network in Local Machine.

 ## 🌐 Technologies Used